db4rnR/aureuserp/.ai/guidelines/060-testing-standards.md

 ## Overview

-This document outlines the testing standards for the AureusERP project and serves as an index to more detailed testing-related guidelines.
+This document outlines the testing standards for the project and serves as an index to more detailed testing-related guidelines.
 Following these standards ensures consistency, maintainability, and effectiveness of our test suite.

 ## Table of Contents